Buzz-brain/dpi-backend/README.md

-# DPI Backend (JavaScript) - Wallet module bootstrap
+# DigiPayG2C Backend (JavaScript) - Wallet module bootstrap

 This is a minimal JavaScript Express backend scaffold with a wallet module.